 These are the types of fees you may need to pay when you invest in stocks:

 - Broker fee.
-This is the fee charged by your broker or share trading platform every time you buy or sell stocks.
-Brokerage or commission fees are around ₹0-₹30 on most Indian share trading platforms.
+This is the fee charged by your broker or stock trading platform every time you buy or sell stocks.
+Brokerage or commission fees are around RM8-RM28 on most stock trading platforms.

 - Other fees.
 Depending on the brokerage and market you’re trading in, there may be other fees to look out for, such as currency conversion fee (for foreign stocks), account fees, custody fees (for US stocks) and inactivity fees.
 These are important considerations since any fees you pay your broker will reduce your earnings and impact how much you invest per trade.